LE-banner-main

 • Issues citations to violators and assists senior wardens in apprehending violators and making arrests

-• Investigates complaints of violations of wildlife and boating laws
+• Investigate complaints of violations of wildlife and boating laws

 • Investigate boating accidents, conduct drowning investigations and perform rescue duties